zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/_index.md

 # Prerequisites

 * You must be running Portworx version 2.1 or greater on Kubernetes
-* You must have the PX-Security feature enabled
-* You must have CSI enabled
+* You must have Operator version 1.4 or greater